OpenSourceEconomics/ose-course-data-science/iterations/bonn-ss-20/README.md

 All details regarding the general setup are available [here](https://github.com/HumanCapitalAnalysis/student-project-template).

-Here is a collection of frequently asked questions:
+### Frequently asked questions

+We collect a set up of questions here as well:

 * **Do we need to report on the progress of our project?**